-China has taken a significant step toward concentrating all antitrust regulation and enforcement in one agency, the State Administration for Market Supervision (SAMS).
-On March 17, 2018, China's National People's Congress passed legislation to consolidate the existing three antitrust bodies into one.
-SAMS was officially established on March 21, 2018.
-The creation of SAMS is one of the most significant changes to China's antitrust enforcement since the Anti-Monopoly Law (AML) came into force ten years ago.
+China has taken a significant step toward concentrating all antitrust regulation and enforcement in one agency, the State Administration for Market Regulation (SAMR).
+On March 17, 2018, China's National People' Congress passed legislation to consolidate the existing three antitrust bodies into one.
+SAMR was officially established on March 21, 2018.
+The creation of SAMR is one of the most significant changes to China’s antitrust enforcement since the Anti-Monopoly Law (AML) came into force ten years ago.

 Previously, China's competition laws have been enforced by three separate authorities, each with complete autonomy as to their respective area of enforcement: